Daandelange/karmaSoundAnalyser/README.md

 ![Preview](https://raw.githubusercontent.com/Karma-Kusala/karmaSoundAnalyser/master/karmaSoundAnalyser.png)
 _Note:_ [Click here to watch an older demo video](https://vimeo.com/84516862)

+## License
+For the moment karmaSoundAnalyser's license is not clear.
+Particularly if you use it in a commercial project, please make sure to double-check the respective licenses of it's dependencies and their compatibility with the MIT license.

 ## Details
 karmaSoundAnalyser is divided into several `.pd` abstractions, each one handling the analysis of a particular musical aspect.
-This Pure Data patch uses lib Aubio for onset and tempo detection.
+This Pure Data patch uses the excellent lib Aubio for onset and tempo detection.
+Alternatively you can use karmaFiddle using the native `fiddle` object for onset detection.
 Other features include an alternative onSet detection, pitch detection, silence detection, a 5-band equaliser, note detection, etc.

+### OSC Routing
 For a full list of MIR data, please refer to the [OSC addresses table](https://github.com/Karma-Kusala/karmaSoundAnalyser/blob/master/OSCRoutes.md).

 __Note__: _Not all collected data is yet forwarded trough OSC._